 I've worked for enough successful brands to know what they do and why.
 I've also taken enough courses and read enough books to understand the tricks of the trade.

 You don't need to be a writer or a marketing genius to sell whatever it is you're offering.
 You just need some insight and a quick, simple guide to follow.
 And so the question is simple:

-Are you going to be the Apple or Hewlett Packard of your market?
+Are you going to be like Apple or Hewlett Packard?

-Unless you've got a spare $1.6 billion lying around that you can afford to lose, I suggest that you check out my free training on how to sell online.
-Are you ready?
+Unless you've got a spare $1.6 billion lying around that you can afford to lose, I suggest that you check out my free training.